rsinema/gym-app/README.md

 # Setting up the repo

-After cloning the repo make sure to run this cmd:
+After cloning the repo make sure to run this cmd in the root dir of the repo:

 ```
 dotnet restore